Isla Grande de Tierra del Fuego

 The island has an area of 47,992 km2, making it the largest island in South America and the 29th largest island in the world.
 Its two biggest towns are Ushuaia and Río Grande, both in Argentina.
 Other towns are Tolhuin, Porvenir, Camerón, and Cerro Sombrero.
-The Argentine side, Tierra del Fuego Province, has 127,205 inhabitants (2010), whereas the Chilean side, even though its area is significantly larger, has only 6,656 (2012), almost all located in the Tierra del Fuego Province.
+The Argentine side, Tierra del Fuego Province, has 190,641 inhabitants (2022), whereas the Chilean side has only 6,656 (2012), almost all located in the Tierra del Fuego Province.

 Its highest point is unofficially named Monte Shipton (2,580 m), in Chile.
-Nearby Mount Darwin was previously thought to be the tallest mountain on the island for a long time, but is just less than a hundred metres shorter.
+Nearby Mount Darwin was previously thought to be the tallest mountain on the island, but is just less than a hundred metres shorter.
 The northern parts of the island have oil deposits; Cerro Sombrero in Chile is the main extraction centre in the island.

 On 17 December 1949, an earthquake occurred in the Chilean portion, near the Argentine border.
 Recorded as 7.8 on the moment magnitude scale, it was the most powerful ever recorded in the south of Argentina.